GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 ### areas

-The list of areas that are to be checked before movement through the portal is allowed.
+**[entityId[]] (empty)** The list of areas that are to be checked before movement through the portal is allowed.
 An area id can only be present in a single direction.
 If the Id exists in multiple directions, then the controller will raise a *BadConfig* event.

 ## States

 ### OperationalMode

-**[enum]** This shows the current reader mode (see Portal Operational Modes for details).
+**[enum]** This shows the current portal mode (see Portal Operational Modes for details).

-### ConnectedToBlade

-**[boolean] [diagnostic]** Is the portal available on a connected blade.

 ### PortalState